Monday, April 16, 2018

 Never Go Car Shopping Alone

-Buying a car, especially a new car is often an emotional decision.
+Buying a car, especially a new car, is more often than not, an emotional decision.
 Having a friend or two with you can help you make more of an analytical, logical decision.
 Another point of view is always useful when making an important decision.
 Also, having one or two friends with you slows down the process to a level more easily absorbed and understood by you.
 A friend will often think of a question you should have asked but forgot.

 Ideally you should bring someone with you who is skilled in negotiation and experienced in buying cars.
 However, if you don’t know someone like that, somebody is better than nobody.

 Please understand that asking a friends, family member, or associates to join you in the purchasing of a car is not a sign of weakness; on the contrary, it’s a sign of intelligence and a sign of understanding how to stack the deck in your favor in a negotiation.

 By the way, most car dealers are unhappy when prospective customers bring in advisors and friends.
 Naturally they feel that way because they recognize their chances of making a fast, very profitable sale are diminished.